 Getting out the vote and making public statements are important, but that’s not enough.
 At Business for America, we mobilize companies to boost civic engagement, advocate for federal and state policies that strengthen our democratic republic, ensure election integrity, and overcome political divides.

-Below you will find some of our most notable initiatives, with links to learn more.
+Below you will find our most notable initiatives dating back to 2019, with links to learn more.

 At Business for America, we believe that the business community has a bottom-line economic interest in protecting the democratic institutions upon which our republic relies — including fair, safe, and secure elections.

 For the 2022 midterm elections, we worked with our member companies and broader network to promote awareness of business tools and national events that promote civic engagement, including getting voters registered, recruiting poll workers, and promoting voter education.